IPsec Site-to-Site VPN Example with Pre-Shared Keys¶

 - Encryption algorithm

-Ideally, if both sides support it, select AES256-GCM with a 128 bit key length.
-Otherwise, use AES 256, or whichever cipher both ends will support.
+Select AES256-GCM with a 128 bit key length.
+Otherwise, use AES 256, or the highest strength cipher supported by both endpoints.

 - Hash algorithm

 Perfect Forward Secrecy can help protect against certain key attacks, but is optional.
-In this example, it is disabled.
+This example uses 14 (2048 bit).

 To finalize the settings and put them into action: * Click Save * Click Apply Changes on the IPsec Tunnels screen, as seen in Figure Apply IPsec Settings.

-Now that Site A is configured, it is time to tackle Site B. Repeat the process on Site B’s endpoint to add a tunnel.
+Now that Site A is configured, it is time to tackle Site B. Repeat the process on the Site B endpoint to add a tunnel.

-The phase 1 settings for WAN address and Description
+The phase 1 settings for WAN address, Description, Life Time, Child SA Start Action, and Child SA Close Action

-Add a Phase 1 to the Site B firewall using identical settings used on Site A but with the following differences:
+Add a phase 1 entry to the Site B firewall using identical settings used on Site A but with the following differences:

 - Remote Gateway